 About 12% of women (7.3 million) in the United States aged 15-44 had difficulty getting pregnant or carrying a baby to term in 2002, according to the National Center for Health Statistics.
 If you are having issues getting pregnant, you are not alone.
 Dr. Hill is an expert fertility doctor and can offer you the best infertility treatments available according to your specific needs.

 A woman’s most fertile time is during ovulation.
 Ovulation typically occurs within day 11 through day 21 of a woman’s cycle.

 What is the first step to planning my pregnancy?

 The first step when you decide to get pregnant is to call Dr. Hill, an expert fertility doctor, and make an appointment.
-Dr. Hill will be able to tell you the pattern of your cycle, and when you’re ovulating.
-Dr. Hill or Nurse Practitioner Cynthia Daniels can also check your health records to navigate any issues you may encounter when trying to get pregnant.
+Dr. Hill will be able to tell you the pattern of your cycle and when you’re ovulating.
+Dr. Hill or his Nurse Practitioner can also check your health records to navigate any issues you may encounter when trying to get pregnant.

 What happens if I have issues getting pregnant?